-Reserve Purpose How and When Used Balance as at 01/04/14 Estimated Transfers in in Year Estimated Use in Year £000 Estimated Balance 31/03/15 Comments £000 £000 2000 £000 Community Right to Bid/Challenge Reserve grant awarded to fund costs involved in Used to meet any potential costs arising from the community right to bid/challenge initiatives.
-30 0 0 30 Not available for release as earmarked for meeting community right to bid/challenge costs.
+Reserve Purpose How and When Used Balance as at 01/04/14 £000 Estimated Transfers in in Year £000 Estimated Use in Year £000 Estimated Balance 31/03/15 £000 Comments Community Right to Bid/Challenge Reserve Created in 2012/13, this is a set aside of grant awarded to fund costs involved in potential future community right to bid.
+Used to meet any potential costs arising from the community right to bid/challenge initiatives.
+30 0 0 1 30 Not available for release as earmarked for meeting community right to bid/challenge costs.
 Collection Fund Deficit Reserve Created in 2013/14, this is a voluntary set- aside of funds to meet the Council's share of the collection fund deficit, which was created as a result of the doubling of Small Business Rate Relief.
 Used to meet the current deficit on the collection fund.
-416 0 0 416 Not available for release as earmarked for offsetting the current collection fund deficit.
-Funding Volatility Reserve a voluntary set-aside established to provide a degree of protection to the Council's finances against future volatility in central government funding allocations Used to cushion the impact of future funding reductions and to fund investment in activity to stimulate Economic Development in the Borough.
+416 0 0 I 41h Not available for release as earmarked for offsetting the current collection fund deficit.
+Funding Volatility Reserve Created in 2013/14 from additional Business Rates received under the Business Rate Retention Scheme, this is a voluntary set-aside established to provide a degree of protection to the Council's finances against future volatility in central government funding allocations and to fund investment in activity to stimulate Economic Development in the Borough.
+Used to cushion the impact of future funding reductions and to fund investment in activity to stimulate Economic Development in the Borough.
 221 0 0 221 Not available for release - earmarked to cushion the impact of future funding reductions and to fund investment in activity to stimulate Economic Development in the Borough, with the first call on this reserve being as match funding for the Fairhaven lottery bid should this be successful.
-Total Earmarked Reserves · · · 3,150 911 -144 3,917 re General Fund ur da n unallocated general working balance serve fund to help cushion the impact of neven costs of running council's day to ay services or the impact of unexpected y ents or emergencies. approved by Council, taking in to account strategic, 5,089 255 0 5 344 This is the position in line with the Council's current financial forecast.
-Total General Fund Reserves 5,089 255 0 5,344
+Total Earmarked Reserves 3,150 911 -144 3,917